DR. ISABELLE GENEST

 More recently her research interests have been in French colonial history and memory, as well as in the history of immigration and its representations in literature.
 She is also interested in minority issues in contemporary France.
 In June 2008, she traveled to Senegal with a CIEE faculty seminar.

-Dr. Genest has been a faculty member at Caldwell College since 1988 and has taught a wide variety of language and civilization courses as well as a recent Scholars Program course about immigration and national identity in France.
+Dr. Genest has been a faculty member at Caldwell University since 1988 and has taught a wide variety of language and civilization courses as well as a recent Scholars Program course about immigration and national identity in France.
 She really enjoys the multiplicity of topics she has explored with students at Caldwell as well as her role of advisor, including that of advisor to Le Club Français.

 American Association of Teachers of French (AATF)